 The city of Stockholm has a silence to it.
 Created by quiet streets frequented primarily by pedestrians, ancient buildings that seem to absorb sound into their storied bones, and a light breeze that ruffles the numerous green trees and carries excess sound away over the Baltic Sea.
 A peaceful place to call home, especially during … Continue reading Endless days of summer

-A Study of Maternal Death
+A Study of Maternal Mortality

 I spent this summer studying maternal death at Hospital Central de Maputo.
 The project is centered around maternal death, with a particular focus on postpartum hemorrhaging (PPH) and the introduction of cryoprecipitate therapy at Hospital Central de Maputo (HCM) in Maputo, Mozambique.
-After working with Dr. Von Drygalsi and Michael Glazier to create data collection … Continue reading A Study of Maternal Death
+After working with Dr. Von Drygalsi and Michael Glazier to create data collection … Continue reading A Study of Maternal Mortality

 Ecuador research